alandoyle/alandoyle.com/content/en/posts/2022-08-30-site-update.md

 Well for me I'd have to say absolutely and the continous _Build & Deploy_ provided by Cloudflare Pages along with Cloudflare's CDN's makes it well worth it for a small blog like mine.
 Now all I have to do is turn those drafts I saved into posts here...

-# Updates
+{{< notification title="Updates" >}}

-2025-05-23 - Cloudflare menu layout has changed, so updated instructions on where to find the new Pages location.
+  * 2025-05-23 - Cloudflare menu layout has changed, so updated instructions on where to find the new Pages location.
-2023-10-12 - Cloudflare site layout has changed, so updated instructions on where to find the new Pages location.
+  * 2023-10-12 - Cloudflare site layout has changed, so updated instructions on where to find the new Pages location.
+{{< /notification >}}